silversquirl/slimy/README.md

 slimy-SYSTEM -f csv -- SEED RANGE THRESHOLD >results.csv
 ```

-### Unsorted output
+### Sorted output

-If you want to see results more quickly, for example in order to allow further processing to happen in a streaming fashion, you can disable result sorting.
+If you want to see results sorted by chunk count, you can enable result sorting.
 This is done with the `-u` option, as follows:

 ```
 slimy-SYSTEM -u -- SEED RANGE THRESHOLD
 ```

-This option can be combined with the `-f` option to produce unsorted output in a different format, eg. for an unsorted CSV file:
+This option can be combined with the `-f` option to produce sorted output in a different format, eg. for a sorted CSV file:

 ```
 slimy-SYSTEM -uf csv -- SEED RANGE THRESHOLD >results.csv